 WHY WE LIKE IT: The best small capacity bag in our guide that gives you the added option of a petite two-liter dry bag that’s perfect for a day at the pool or even for a trip to the water park.

 Not everyone needs a large dry bag.
-And the reality is that for some people, even a five-liter bag might be a little on the big side for them.
+And the reality is that for some people, even a five-liter bag might be a little on the big side.
 The Unigear Waterproof Dry Bag is the perfect solution for the person who wants to protect a few items from the elements, but doesn’t want to lug around a large bag all day.
 We like that this roll-down dry bag offers the smallest capacity in our guide — two liters.
-But in total they have six capacities: two, five, 10, 20, 30, and 40 liters.
+But in total, they have six capacities: two, five, 10, 20, 30, and 40 liters.

 Award: EASIEST TO USE